Priscy4163/Group5_Bioinformatics/README.md

 ## ABOUT THE GROUP

-Group five is comprising of fifteen members and is headed by Priscillia U. Faith who is assisted by Alamin Auwal, we are working collectively as a team to achieve our aim and  are each developing our scripts using different programming languages.
+Group five is comprising of fifteen members and is headed by ~Priscillia U. Faith~ who is assisted by ~Alamin Auwal~, we are working collectively as a team to achieve our aim and  are each developing our scripts using different programming languages.

 ## NAMES OF ALL MEMBERS.